Glossary

 Equity method/at equity

-The equity method is a method of accounting for investments in joint ventures and associates.
-Based on the acquisition cost of the investment at the time of acquisition, the carrying amount of the investment is adjusted on an ongoing basis to reflect changes in the equity of the company in which the investment is held.
+The equity method refers to a method of accounting for investments in associates and joint ventures.
+Based on the acquisition cost of the investment at the time of acquisition, the carrying amount of the investment is continuously adjusted to reflect changes in the equity of the investment.

 Equity ratio